Basil Reynolds

 It is identity, pressure, responsibility, and purpose.

-The Shift — From Artist to Systems Work
+From Artist to Systems Work

-it was rarely a lack of talent that stalled artists — it was the strain placed on their inner world.
+It was the strain placed on their inner world.

-In the 1990s, I began working behind the scenes as a rap coach, contributing to major UK releases including Eternal’s Amazing Grace and MN8’s I’ve Got a Little Something for You.
+In the 1990s I began working behind the scenes as a rap coach, contributing to major UK releases including Eternal’s Amazing Grace and MN8’s I’ve Got a Little Something for You.

 Those years revealed the pattern that still defines my work today: